SecureSECO/TrustSECO-Spider/README.md

   - Number of stargazers

 ## Libraries.io

-As Libraries.io does not have a 'Device Flow' like way to obtain a personal token, the user will have to enter this manually when starting the program.

 All of the data-points are gathered using various Libraries.io's APIs.

 The currently available data-points are:

 - Project:
   - Release frequency
   - Number of dependencies